Creating a Disc Golf picker upper for Create-X

 The conveyor

 This part was our biggest challenge, as we had to make a top conveyor.
-Our testing (using my grippy bicycle tired) showed that a bottom-side conveyor wouldn’t be able to grip discs that are right side up.
+Our testing (using my grippy bicycle tires) showed that a bottom-side conveyor wouldn’t be able to grip discs that are right side up.
 The image below shows the upper and under side of a disc, and the underside has a small lip that is easy to grip, but the top is smooth.

 Innova disc Source